| Eowyn awoke to feel Legolas' lips

 At Legolas' insistence, the emergency meeting of the colony's

-Inner Council and its heads of the border and household guards
+Inner Council, including the heads of the border and the household

-had been joined by the woman, EowynHaldir nodded a brief
+guards, had been joined by the woman, EowynHaldir nodded

-greetingand the nogoth, Gimli.
-And, thanks mainly to the
+a brief greetingand the nogoth, Gimli.
+And, thanks mainly

-latter's enthusiastic support of his friend, the meeting was proving
+to the latter's enthusiastic support of his elven friend, the

 Chief Counsellor Caranthir was advising Legolas to cancel the

 safety, my lord.
-Suppose the killer were to attack King Elessaror
+What if the killer were to attack King Elessaror

-Queen Arwen."
+Queen Arwen?"
 He shuddered at the thought.
-"My lord,
+"My lordwe

-we could even find ourselves at war with Gondor."
+might even find ourselves at war with Gondor!"

 The Treasurerthat cringing fool Lenwëwanted

-Legolas to continue as if nothing had happened, and kept whimpering
+to carry on as if nothing had happened, and kept whimpering, "But

-"But this colony cannot survive without the blessing of the
+the rite, my lord!
+The colony cannot survive without the blessing

 The so-called Captain of the Palace Guard, Golradir, was merely